 Just make sure you don’t add all the plugins that you see on the Internet.
 Install plugins from the Plugin Directory or trusted sources like CodeCanyon marketplace.

-Also, the list of must-have plugins in WordPress has updated above.
+Also, the list of must-have plugins in WordPress has been updated above.
 You can add these plugins as a part of your initial setup after installing WordPress.
 Make sure you add only one of the similar plugins.
 For example either install WP Rocket or WP Super Cache or W3 Total Cache, since all three are cache plugins.
 If you add all three or two plugins of the same nature, there are chances it may break your site.

 I will be writing more helpful articles, which explains different plugins.
 These WordPress plugins and WordPress tools can help you and can make a massive difference to your website functionality.
 Don’t forget to visit this blog periodically and subscribe to get an email about the latest posts as soon as it is published.